Case Study: Introduction to Procurement eLearning

 1. Planning & Pre-production

-Working within an agile methodology, I collaborated with the instructional designer who structured the learning architecture using ADDIE principles, while I focused on translating complex procurement concepts into clear visual narratives.
-The SME provided technical expertise while I ensured content was accessible and engaging for diverse audiences.
+Using an agile approach, I collaborated with an instructional designer who structured the learning using ADDIE principles.
+I translated complex procurement concepts into clear visual narratives, while the SME provided technical expertise.

 Brand consistency reduced cognitive load—when learners don't reorient at every step, they stay focused on content.
-This creates a seamless experience that helps people connect, process, and retain information effectively.
+This design approach helped learners connect with, process, and retain information more effectively.

 2. Production

-I built the module incorporating scenario-based interactivity, quizzes, and visual cues to guide learners through multi-layered content.
-Visual hierarchy—typography, colour, images and layout—worked together to emphasise key points and simplify complex concepts.
+I built the module with scenario-based interactivity, quizzes, and visual cues to guide learners through complex content.
+I applied visual hierarchy—typography, colour, images, and layout—to highlight key points and simplify learning.

-I configured Focus Order for screen reader compatibility and applied descriptive alt text to all interactive elements, then conducted detailed quality checks before handover.
+I configured focus order for screen readers, added descriptive alt text to interactive elements, and conducted thorough quality checks before handover.

 3. Review & Delivery

-Following internal quality checks, we shared the module for client review and worked through the agreed three collaborative feedback rounds.
-Final refinements were made, the module was SCORM-packaged with recommended completion settings, and delivered on time.
+After internal quality checks, we shared the module with the client and worked through three rounds of collaborative feedback.
+I made final refinements, prepared the SCORM-compliant package with recommended completion settings, and delivered the module on time.

 4. Quality Assurance & Impact